Log in

 1

 Sounds really good.
-On the Greek volcanic island of Santorini, there is a black (or rather black and gray) beach.
+On the Greek volcanic island of Santorini, there’s a black (well, more like black-gray) beach.

 KovexKovex 1 year ago